andrewpatto/s3bfg/paper.md

+### A single S3 connection

+#### Limits

-By default connections to S3 servers are persistent (as per HTTP 1.1).
+By default, connections to S3 servers are persistent (as per HTTP 1.1).

-Note: the addition of *any* keep alive header by the client (as per HTTP 1.0) apparently tells the S3 server to *not* make the connection persistent - no matter what the value is set to.
+Fun fact 1: the addition of *any* keep alive header by the client (as per HTTP 1.0) apparently tells the S3 server to *not* make the connection persistent - no matter what the value is set to.
 So if you add a Connection: keep-alive to your headers the connection *will* be closed immediately after your first operation.